 Eleanor, born in Ireland, received her Physical Therapy Degree from University College Dublin in 1984.
 She came to the U.S. in 1986 and has been working in the Chicagoland area ever since in a variety of healthcare settings.
 A mother of two, she became interested in Women's Health Physical Therapy in 1996 after the birth of her second child.
 She has regularly attended continuing education seminars in the area of pelvic floor dysfunction, chronic pain, incontinence, musculoskeletal dysfunction during pregnancy.
 She has worked at Kamin Physical Therapy since 2004.
 Eleanor is an active member of the APTA and SOWH of the APTA.
 She is also a member of the International Pelvic Pain Society, National Vulvodynia Association, Chicagoland Pelvic Floor Research Consortium and International Association of Healthcare Practitioners.

 Melissa Kolecke, PT, DPT, CSCS

 Melissa received her education from the University of Illinois at Chicago.
 In 2002 she graduated with a Bachelor of Science, with honors, in exercise physiology and then in 2005 went on to obtain a Doctor of Physical Therapy degree.
 She enjoys working with orthopedic and sports medicine injuries but is especially passionate about treating men and women suffering from pelvic floor dysfunction.
 She has worked to set up women's health programs and is also a proponent of furthering research in the area.
 Melissa is a member of the American Physical Therapy Association, Section on Women's Health, member of the International Pelvic Pain Society and Chicagoland Pelvic Floor Research Consortium.
-In her spare time, she enjoys participating in outdoor activities with her husband and son.
+In her spare time, she enjoys participating in outdoor activities with her husband and children.